-CWSHIN (Western Provinces)

-Dr. Glen Duizer reported on a study that was completed in Manitoba studying PED virus survivability in manure lagoons.
+CWSHIN (Western Provinces) Dr. Glen Duizer reported on a study that was completed in Manitoba studying PED virus survivability in manure lagoons.
 Three PED positive farms including a sow, nursery and finishing operation, participated in this study that started in 2017 and ran until 2019.
 All lagoons were agitated and emptied on these farms after PED negative status was confirmed.
-Minimum weak positive PCR tests were obtained for PED, however none of the negative piglets reintroduced to these barns became positive for PED.
+Minimum weak positive PCR tests were obtained for PED, however none of the piglets reintroduced to these barns became positive for PED.
 Manitoba used nutrient management protocols to sample lagoons for this study with the goal of obtaining a representative sample leading to improved accuracy of results.
-This study concluded that you need to wait a minimum of a year after PED negative status has been confirmed, with seasonal application of manure and associated agitation, for lagoons to not be considered a possible source of virus.
+This study concluded that you need to wait a minimum of a year after PED negative status has been confirmed, with seasonal application of manure and associated agitation, for lagoons to not be considered a possible virus source.
 Dr. Jette Christensen reported that all 4 farms in Alberta have confirmed negative PED status.
 CSHIN would like to congratulate Alberta on their successes with eliminating PED!
 A weak positive PED test result was obtained from a processing dock in western Canada.
 This surveillance sample through traceback led back to a finishing farm in Ontario.
 These pigs, unknowingly, had recently been infected with PED virus.
 The clinical signs of PED were extremely hard to detect.
 It is important to note that PED in finishing pigs can be difficult to detect due to mild clinical signs.
 This traceback also led to important information that CSHIN would like to communicate.
-All points of assembly need to be considered PED positive until proven otherwise and should be considered high-risk sites.
-Enhanced biosecurity measures need to be taken with transport exposure to any high risk site to prevent possible spread of disease.
+All points of assembly need to be considered PED positive until proven otherwise and should be considered high risk sites.
+Enhanced biosecurity measures need to be taken with transport exposure to any high-risk site to prevent possible spread of disease.
 It was noted in this discussion that there would be value in working on how pigs flow through assembly sites with the goal to decrease the risk of disease transmission.
+No new cases of PED have been detected in Manitoba since November of 2019.
+At the time of the MB government